 The general principle is to keep cabin safety equipment as analogue as possible, and as intuitive as possible, so that it will work when everything else fails.
 One example is the signal light attached to life jackets.
 To ensure safety and reliability, it uses chemistry.
 When the inert materials in the battery source come in contact with water, they generate enough power to turn the light on.
 Otherwise, they are just there, waiting to work and posing no risks to flight safety.

-a study of human factors is critical.
+But there’s always the human element.
+People do unexpected things.
+That is why a study of human factors is critical.
 There may be a way to ensure safety compliance, and address modern distraction, without breaking what works.

 For example, some cities are experimenting with street crossing signals designed for people who walk while looking down at their phones.
 With Wi-Fi onboard, maybe airlines could push short safety instructions to passenger devices, before flight and during an actual emergency.
 It might not work in all situations, but the existing layers of safety design would still be in place.

 Clearly, something is broken with the current procedures.
 The truth is that there are no easy answers and plenty of good questions.
 But the aviation industry has the resources to design solutions that work.
 It is time to study what is happening and fix what needs to be fixed.

 - After SWA 1380, is it time for deep human factors study of emergencies?